MACKENNADRIES/youra_backend/README.md

 Mackenna Dries

-## ATTENTION:
+## READ ME:
 Ok.
 SO i know this is a little ambitious...
 But i have big hopes and dreams and a lack of knowledge won't hold me back.

+I really want to work on this as a little side project, which is why I have added some extra functionalities.
 Some extra features are not fully functional at the moment, and i know that some of the logic is a little bit funky in certain spots...
 I think I will be able to clear things up when I work on the front end and can see how it's all working .... at least that is the plan

 ## Planning:

 ### Concept/Name
 **YOURA** is a platform designed to inspire and promote positivity through Random Acts of Kindness (RAKs), where users can grow their aura by recieiving aura.
 Users can post either requests or offers of a RAK, claim acts to fulfil, and earn aura points, which represent their contribution to the kindness community.
 The more RAKs a user performs, the higher their aura level grows, symbolised by visual elements such as glowing avatars and badges.

-The app integrates social media features, allowing users to follow others, share posts, upload media, and comment on acts of kindness.
-It encourages users to pay it forward after receiving a RAK, ensuring that kindness spreads throughout the community.
+Youra encourages users to pay it forward after receiving a RAK, ensuring that kindness spreads throughout the community.
 With a focus on positive interactions, users can take part in kindness challenges, earn achievements, and build an inspiring feed of their contributions.

 The app fosters a supportive environment where users can track their impact, connect with like-minded individuals, and share their journey toward making the world a kinder place, all while maintaining privacy and control over their profiles and posts.

 ### Intended Audience/User Stories
-- **Intended Audience**: The intended audience for YOURA includes individuals who want a social media platform that does good and promotes positivity, through random acts of kindness, and social responsibility.
+- **Intended Audience**: The intended audience for YOURA includes individuals who want to do good and promotes positivity, through random acts of kindness, and social responsibility.
 - **User Stories**:
   - As a user, I want to post an offer to perform an act of kindness so that others can benefit.
   - As a user, I want to request help through a Random Act of Kindness when I need support.